ThelmaEre/Netflix-Content-Analysis/README.md

 # Netflix-Content-Analysis
-A Tableau dashboard analyzing Netflix titles by year, genre, and country.
+A Tableau dashboard analyzing Netflix titles (shows) by year, genre, and country.